Waiting for the Storm

 She needs the stone to calm her mind.

-And as we walk toward the beach, I glide the stone through the air behind us.
+As we walk toward the beach, I glide the stone through the air behind us.

 “It makes me nervous,” she says.